josecostamartins/vim/README.md

 * wombat256mod theme for terminal vim
 * airline for status line revamped
 * jedi-vim for python autocompletion
-* virtualenv for managing virutal environments, also useful for jedi-vim autocompletion
+* virtualenv for managing virtual environments, also useful for jedi-vim autocompletion
 * syntastic for syntax checking
 * vim-pony for Django Commands
 * vundle for plugin management
+* vim-indent-guides for visual indentation
+* supertab for tab completion
+* ultisnips for code snippets

 Also, i auto-install vundle by using this tip: http://www.erikzaadi.com/2012/03/19/auto-installing-vundle-from-your-vimrc/